Skip to main content

 • Define the scope of the ISMS

-• Provide guidance for the implementation of risk assessment findings into a Statement of Applicability
+• Provide guidance for the implementation of risk treatment and creation of the statement of applicability

 • Outline the internal audit process, audit reviews, and remedial actions